kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 - Require maintenance window specification for all new cluster creation
     - If customers want to just proceed forward with cluster creation without giving careful consideration to date/time for a maintenance window, they can do so by just providing an arbitrary date time (for example, Sunday 2:00)
 - Allow multiple clusters to reference the same maintenance configuration
-- CLI and portal experiences will only ask for a required day of the week and time window inputs as required, AKS will auto-translate and create maintenance configuration resources of the different configuration types and reference them.
-Instead of this simpler UX, if the customer wants to create these maintenance configuration resources themselves and reference them in AKS cluster, they will have an option to do so.
+- CLI and portal experiences will only ask for a required day of the week and time window inputs as required, AKS will auto-translate and create maintenance configuration resources with GUID-based names for each required configuration type and reference them.
+Instead of this simpler UX, if the customer wants to create these maintenance configuration resources themselves with custom names and reference them in AKS cluster, they will have an option to do so.

 **Pros:**
 - Eliminates unexpected upgrade disruptions